sjdillon/ansible_pull/README.md

 # ansible_pull example
-ansible-pull will pull a playbook from a git repo and run it locally.
-It requires ansible to be installed, one entry in the ansible hosts file and a playbook in a git repo to run
+ansible-pull runs a playbook (pulls) from a git repo and run it locally.
+It requires ansible to be installed, an entry in the ansible hosts file and a playbook in a git repo to run

 ## Purpose
 Simple yum install to test ansible-pull

 ## Requirements
 ansible
 git

 ## Description
 Below will uninstall wget, install ansible, git, setup the ansible hosts file and run ansible-pull to reinstall wget